sessieresearchatsau/sessieresearchatsau.github.io/docs/external-resources.md

 # External Resources

-> Ongoing TODO: list links to all relevant papers/math sites that are external to the Sessie Research Group (possibly with short descriptors)
+> Ongoing TODO: Relevant resources that are external to the Sessie Research Group are included here.
+This page may also act as a **living literature review** of ongoing research.

 ## Wolfram MathWorld
 - [Stephen Wolfram: A New Kind of Science](https://www.wolframscience.com/nks/)